liferay/liferay-docs/discover/portal/articles/05-document-management/07-administering-liferay-sync.markdown

 from the system tray and select *Preferences*.
 In the *Accounts* tab, click the plus icon at the window's bottom left to add an account.
 Provide the secretagent user's credentials and uncheck all Liferay sites except the Secret Site.
-Now confirm that the `secret.txt` file you uploaded to the Secret Site is downloaded to your new Sync folder.
+Now confirm that Sync downloaded the `secret.txt` file to your new Sync folder.
 Open it and check that it contains the text `classified information`.
 Next, use Sync to connect to your portal with the user that doesn't belong to the Secret Site.
-Since this user isn't a site member, the file doesn't sync.
+The file doesn't sync because this user isn't a site member.

 Now go to Sync Admin and set the Secret Site's default file permissions to View Only.
 Create a new user, add them to the Secret Site, and add their account in your Liferay Sync client.
-As with the secretagent user, when Sync completes, the `secret.txt` file is in this user's local Sync folder because they're a member of the Secret Site.
+As with the secretagent user, Sync downloads the `secret.txt` file to this user's local Sync folder because they're a member of the Secret Site.
 Now edit and save this file.
 Even though you can edit and save it locally, those edits aren't synced because the site's default file permissions are set to View Only.
 After attempting the sync, a red *x* appears next to the file in the local Sync folder.
-Right click the file to see the error; it confirms the user doesn't have the required permissions.
+Right click the file to see the error.
+It confirms the user doesn't have the required permissions.

 ![Figure 5.15: The upload error occurs because the user only has permission to view files.](../../images/sync-file-permissions-error.png)